ShawnDuan/simpleTodo/README.md

-# Pre-work - *SimpleTodo*
+# Pre-work - *WxTodo*

-**SimpleTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**WxTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Shawn Duan**